 You can set up a preference center with nothing more than an email address field for subscribers to update, or you might have multiple fields you want people to see and edit.

-To control which fields are displayed and which are not, open Lists & Subscribers, and select the relevant subscriber list.
+To control which fields are displayed and which are not, select a client, open Lists & Subscribers, and select the relevant subscriber list.
 Then click Custom fields in the right sidebar to open the "Manage custom fields" page.

 At the top of each page you can create new custom fields and below that are your existing fields.
 Next to each one is a checkbox option to make the field visible, as shown here:

-When you tick Visible, a second checkbox appears labeled Required.
-Ticking this makes the field mandatory which means the subscriber will not be able to save their preferences until they have completed the field.
+When you select Visible, a second checkbox appears labeled Required.
+Selecting this makes the field mandatory which means the subscriber will not be able to save their preferences until they have completed the field.

 You can also change the display order of fields by clicking the drag handle to move them up or down, as shown here: